-Statistics show that 75% of global candidates are 'passive job seekers' - how are you positioned to take advantage of every opportunity out there?
+Statistics show that 75% of global candidates are 'passive job seekers'

 Is it better to be an active or passive candidate?

-On the other hand, industries prizing more niche or deeper skill sets, such as Technology, Engineering or Scientific, candidates are often in high demand and so can afford to be a little more passive in their approach.
-Forbes found that only 30% of the global tech workforce are actively seeking for more – putting greater emphasis on the employer to go out and find them.
+On the other hand, in industries prizing more niche or deeper skill sets, such as Technology, Engineering, or Scientific, candidates are often in high demand and so can afford to be a little more passive in their approach.
+Forbes found that only 30% of the global tech workforce are actively seeking more – putting greater emphasis on the employer to go out and find them.
 The question for this group of candidates is, even if you have a desirable skill set to offer, are you in the right places to be discovered?

 How desirable do you think you are?

-As mentioned, your ability to be recognised and plucked from the talent pool will be relative to the environment in which you work, the demand for your particular skill set and your competition.
+As mentioned, your ability to be recognised and plucked from the talent pool will be relative to the environment in which you work, the demand for your particular skill set, and your competition.
 There are three fundamentals to making yourself desirable to potential employers.

-A candidate, either passively or actively searching for a new role while still in full time employment is far more desirable than an individual who is currently unemployed.
+A candidate, either passively or actively searching for a new role while still in full-time employment is far more desirable than an individual who is currently unemployed.
 Your worth and value as an employee is far easier to demonstrate – with recruiters and employers able to see the difference your role is making in real-time, without having to rely on a snippet from your CV.
 Don’t wait until you’re at the end of the road to start your job search, whether you are looking or not keep an open mind, flag yourself as open to new opportunities.

-Many passive and even some active candidates continue to rely on outdated CV's and old profiles, if you haven’t added those latest qualifications, skills or work placements, how can you expect recruiters and prospective employers to know your true potential.
+Many passive and even some active candidates continue to rely on outdated CVs and old profiles, if you haven’t added those latest qualifications, skills, or work placements, how can you expect recruiters and prospective employers to know your true potential?
 Is there something that you could add to push you up the skills scale?
 Is this something you already have in your armoury?
 Or is this something new you could explore?

-All the statistics point to passion and drive being the way to fill a skills gap, according to a survey conducted by The Polling Company, 70% of Talent Acquisition leaders, and over half of recruiters (51%) push forward candidates with greater motivation and drive, although difficult to demonstrate on paper, Indeed research also backs this up suggesting that 9/10 recruiters preferred to hire active candidates, could this be the route to making yourself more desirable if your lower on the skills scale?
+All the statistics point to passion and drive being the way to fill a skills gap, according to a survey conducted by The Polling Company, 70% of Talent Acquisition leaders, and over half of recruiters (51%) push forward candidates with greater motivation and drive, although difficult to demonstrate on paper, Indeed research also backs this up suggesting that 9/10 recruiters preferred to hire active candidates, could this be the route to making yourself more desirable if you're lower on the skills scale?

 5 tips for making yourself accessible: